Risk Arbitrage Today: Whole Foods For Kroger?

 The tender offer for Medical helicopter company Air Methods (NASDAQ:AIRM) is set to expire Thursday night at midnight.
 American Securities is buying Air methods for $43 per share in cash.

-Seventy Seven Energy Inc
+Seventy Seven Energy Inc.

 Seventy Seven Energy (NASDAQ:SVNT) and Patterson-UTI Energy (NASDAQ:PTEN) have completed their merger.
 In the deal, SVNT shareholders will receive 1.7851 shares of Patterson-UTI common stock.